KangHuang/projectSubmit/README.md

 * The testing PayPal application id and secret are in `__construct` function of `PaymentContoller` class at `app/Controllers/PaymentController.php`, change it when needed.

+* The testing email for sending email is configured in `config/mail.php`.
+Replace it if needed.